 Five programs have been funded under this initiative:

-- Diabetes Prevention in Young Women With Obesity and at High Risk for Diabetes — Medical University of South Carolina
+• Women Against Diabetes through Empowerment — Medical University of South Carolina

 These programs aim to empower women with diabetes to take control of their health, to have healthier pregnancies and healthier children, and to be agents of positive change for their families and communities.